Lushios/noname/readme.md

 127.0.0.1 localhost
 127.0.0.1 noname.test

+You also need to start Apache and Mysql using xampp interface.

 That's it.
 You will also need to run a migration with a "php artisan migrate" command.
 In case a database itself won't be created, create a database called "noname" manually.